 Note: I bake by weight for accuracy.
 Cup measurements are approximate and may vary depending on how you scoop.

-Step 3: Shape: Scoop 2 tablespoon (40g) dough balls and roll in cinnamon sugar.
+Step 3: Shape: Preheat the oven to 350°F and line a baking sheet with parchment.
+Scoop 2-tablespoon (40g) dough balls and roll in cinnamon sugar if desired.

 Weigh your ingredients!
 Using a kitchen scale ensures your measurements are accurate, which is key for getting consistent results in baking.
 It takes the guesswork out of measuring and helps your recipes turn out exactly as intended every time.